thelastjet/react_lifecycle_methods/README.md

 ## Exercise

-- Here is a basic App classcomponent rendered in the browser through index.js.
+- Here is a basic App class component rendered in the browser through index.js.

 1. Initialize state in the App class component, and define a new property called "text" with some string as the value.

-2. Your new component should display both values from props and state.
-(Hint: you have two options here - you can either concatenate these strings in the same pair of JSX curly braces, or you can place two sets of braces for each string.
-Your choice!
-Choose wisely.)

-\*Add an input element to your App.
-Use the component's state to define its placeholder attribute.
-Add an "onChange" event to the input, and then handle the event to set a new property on the App's state that will be tied to the input's value attribute (pro tip: name this something appropriate considering it is an input event).
-Replace any "wrapping" divs with the <React.Fragment> tag.
-How does that change the ReactDOM?
+2. Add an input element to your App.

+   - Use the `text` state to define its placeholder attribute.

+3. Create a method `handleInput` that takes a HTML change event as a param (`e`) and calls `this.setState`, setting the event target value as the `text` state
+4. Add an `onChange` event to the input that calls `this.handleInput`.

+- Notice how this changes the ReactDOM.
 Why might that be important?

-\*NOTE: Any methods you define on the class (i.e., between the constructor and render methods) should have this structure:

-handleEvent(params) { // do something useful }

-\*HOWEVER: Any event handlers you define in JSX elements should use arrow notation (and the concise body syntax, where applicable):

-onEvent={(params) => this.handleEvent(params)}

-\*Add a button beneath that input.
-When clicked, the button should invoke a method defined on the class to toggle a "hasLoaded" state property, which has a default value of false.
+  - Answer: Each change event updates the component state, which re-renders the elements to the ReactDOM.
+Keep this in mind when you begin to call functions, fetch requests, etc.

+5. Create a method `handleClick` that toggles the boolean value `hasLoaded` in the App state
+6. Add a button beneath that input with an `onClick` event that calls the `handleClick` method
-\*Before you return your elements to be rendered, check whether or not the hasLoaded property is true.
-If it is, return the elements that you have already defined; otherwise, return a new heading with the text "Loading..." and a button beneath it that is identical to the one you created in step 8.
-What happens?
+7. Change your `render` method.
+Write a conditional statement that checks whether or not the hasLoaded property is true.
+If it is, return the elements that you have already define.
+If false, return a new heading with the text "Loading...".
+8. Add a button beneath it that is identical to the one you created earlier.

+- Save and reload the browser.
+Which React elements are displayed first?
+Do you know why?

+9. Write a new method with the name `componentDidMount`, that will set the state property "hasLoaded" to true.

+- Now what happens when the application re-renders?
 Which React elements are displayed first, and why?

-\*If you can answer the questions at the end of the previous task, you already have an intuitive understanding of the lifecycle of a React Component.
-Given this, you can start thinking about invoking methods when these lifecycle events take place.
-So, write a new method with the name componentDidMount, which will set the state property "hasLoaded" to true.
-Now what happens when the application re-renders?
-Which React elements are displayed first, and why?

-\*Note: It is indeed correct if you don't see your "Loading..." button anymore.
+  - Answer: You will not see your "Loading..." heading and button anymore.
 The lifecycle method will seemingly set some initial state values for you!

-\*BONUS:

-\*You should have three state properties at this point.
-Set the one that contains just a string (that was being used for your

-in the first few tasks) to the props value that you passed in to in step 3.
-Then, for the time being, remove the props parameters from the constructor and super methods.
-What happens?
-\*Manually revert your state property back to a regular string.
-Now what happens?
-What's going on here?